 - One of the most significant advantages of brown sugar is its nutritional density.
-By adding molasses, you may incorporate a variety of naturally occurring minerals into your diet.
+By adding it to the meal, you can incorporate a variety of naturally occurring minerals into your diet.
 These include minerals such as iron, magnesium, calcium, sodium, potassium, and others.
-As a consequence, adding a teaspoon of brown sugar to your daily cup of tea may provide over 20% of your recommended daily intake of iron and calcium, as well as help restore your body’s natural electrolyte balance.
+Adding a teaspoon of brown sugar to your daily cup of tea can provide over 20% of your recommended daily intake of iron and calcium, as well as help restore your body’s natural electrolyte balance.

 Drawbacks of Using Brown Sugar as Coconut Nectar Substitute

 Some of the drawbacks of using brown sugar as a coconut substitute are explained below: